OSInside/cloud-builder/doc/source/index.rst

   and for the *Shared Queue* mode in a nice way.
 Especially The *Shared Queue* mode in combination with the topic partition setup is used to distribute build requests across the available runner instances.
-For details hot to setup the messaging API see:
+For details how to setup the messaging API see:
   :ref:`kafka-broker-setup`

 The {CB} Services: